LucaAgostinelli/GPU-d2/node_architecture/README.md

 ## Output

-Plain-text diagnostic dump, not `RESULT` lines and not a CSV — meant to be read directly, not parsed by an analysis script:
+Plain-text diagnostic dump, not `RESULT` lines and not a CSV; meant to be read directly, not parsed by an analysis script:

 ```